torchvtk/torchvtk/README.md

 conda install gdcm -c conda-forge pip install pydicom dicom_numpy h5py numpy matplotlib
 ```
+If you need DICOM, and thus gdcm, your Python version needs to be <=3.6
 Modify `tvtk` in the third line (both after `--name` and at the end of the line) to your preferred environment name or just add the required packages to your existing environment.
 Note that the restriction to Python <= 3.6 is due to `gdcm` and higher version should work as well if you don't need DICOM loading capabilities.